jcgueriaud1/cooking-club/docs/1__event-view.md

 Now you will have a new function available for the anonymous users.

 You can fetch the data with the generated endpoint.
-Add the following code in `connectedCallback`:
+Add the following code in `connectedCallback` of `events-view.ts`:

 ```ts
 this._events = await EventEndpoint.findAll();